rdsq/blazesh/README.md

 # Blazesh

-It is a custom prompt theme for Zsh made in Rust
+It is a custom shell prompt theme made in Rust

 ![Blazesh demo](./media/demo.jpg)